 Customer hereby agrees to indemnity, defend, and hold harmless CME (and its successors and assigns, shareholders, directors, officers, agents, estate, heirs, personal representatives, and/or its employees) from and against any and all liabilities, expenses (including court costs and attorneys' fees

 & costs) and claims for damages of any kind, whether known or unknown/direct or indirect which CME may incur, suffer, become liable for and/ or which may be asserted/claimed against CME as a result of acts, errors, omissions, negligence, and/or statutory violations by Customer.
-Additionally statutory violations by Customer.
-Additionally Customer shall indemnify, protect, defend, and hold- harmless CME from and/or against any Third-Party (including but not limited to Customer's use of SiteLites) from: claim, whether actual or threatened suit and/or proceeding(s)--whether civil/criminal/ administrative/investigative, and/or all losses/ liabilities/damages and expenses (including but not limited to reasonable attorneys' fees and costs) in connection with this Agreement and/or services here-under.
+Additionally, statutory violations by Customer.
+Additionally, Customer shall indemnify, protect, defend, and hold- harmless CME from and/or against any Third-Party (including but not limited to Customer's use of SiteLites) from: claim, whether actual or threatened suit and/or proceeding(s)—whether civil/criminal/ administrative/investigative, and/or all losses/ liabilities/damages and expenses (including but not limited to reasonable attorneys' fees and costs) in connection with this Agreement and/or services here-under.

-Customer shall carry all insurances and bonds necessary (such as but not limited to Workers Compensation) to cover themselves and their employees/consultants/temps/staff/contractors at no less than $1 million policy which covers their work and/or SiteLites (and use, set-up, transportation thereof).
-Proof of such should be submitted to CME; in the event that such is not submitted and/or coverage does not exist, or coverage ceases to exist then Contractor shall solely liable and continue indemnification to CME as described above to the fullest extent of the law.
+Customer shall carry all insurances and bonds necessary (such as but not limited to Workers Compensation) to cover themselves and their employees/consultants/temps/staff/contractors at no less than $1 million policy which covers their work and/or SiteLites (and use, set-up, transportation thereof, ect.).
+Proof of such should be submitted to CME at CME’s request; in the event that such is not submitted and/or coverage does not exist, or coverage ceases to exist then Customer shall solely liable and continue indemnification to CME as described above to the fullest extent of the law.

 Termination.
 Notwithstanding anything to the contrary contained herein, CME may terminate this Agreement and repossess the Product(s) immediately upon written notice if the Customer fails to adhere with any of the material terms of this Agreement, the Customer is adjudicated bankrupt, files a petition in bankruptcy, makes an assignment for the benefit of creditors or commences dissolution or liquidating proceedings.